marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 My only general observation is to treat the situation with compassion and empathy.
 In the end of the day a manager will be dealing with people-problems frequently.
-In the eyes of the person being troubled, their problems are going to be concerning than what they may be comfortable telling you.
+In the eyes of the person being troubled, their problems are going to be more concerning than what they may be comfortable telling you.
 You are at the risk of miss-characterising the problem if you don't handle it well.

 There is no point on trying to play a hard hand by being the authoritarian boss that dictates solutions or does not take the time to care and understand "it's your job, just do it!".
 This almost always goes wrong and makes the manager lose the respect of their team.

 ## You Must Take An Active Interest In The Development Of Your Reports